rackerlabs/technical-blog/content/blog/2020/2020-10-08-use-an-anyconnect-certificate-and-otp-based-authentication/index.md

 ### Conclusion

-By using the steps in this post, you can easily configure certificate-based authentication for Cisco AnyConnect Remote access VPN and setup the authentication process using the inbuild CA server.
+By using the steps in this post, you can easily configure certificate-based authentication for Cisco AnyConnect Remote access VPN and set up the authentication process with the built-in CA server.
 You can also use a third-party, paid CA server in production to meet the regulatory compliance and standard requirements.

 <a class="cta blue" id="cta" href="https://www.rackspace.com/security">Learn more about our security services.</a>